The Best Restaurant In Every London Neighbourhood

 Marylebone | Portland

 Portland is a small, independent, 45-cover modern European restaurant which not only specialises in serving high-quality produce and wild game, but which also specialises in serving pie.
-Specifically (when in season) you’ll find them dishing up wild-game pithivier – a choice cut of the freshest available game meat that day, baked in pastry to purple-rare with mushroom duxelles, and accompanied by a black truffle and rouge game gravy, designed for two – which, in itself, is reason enough to visit.
-But if you’re visiting anyway, then why not sample the rest of the menu, which includes plenty of fish (confit of steelhead trout and tartare of mackerel, oysters, beetroot and wasabi), vegetables (pickled shitake mushrooms with soy and ginger), other game (from pigeon to deer and hare) and desserts (like muscovado sugar tart with Glenmorangie whipped cream).
+Specifically (when in season) you’ll find them dishing up wild-game pithivier – a choice cut of the freshest available game meat that day, baked in pastry with mushroom duxelles, and accompanied by a black truffle and rouge game gravy, designed for two – which, in itself, is reason enough to visit.
+But you’ll find the sleek, pared-back surroundings, excellent cocktails and monthly-rotating wine list equally persuasive.

 Details: 113 Great Portland Street, Marylebone, W1W 6QQ